Mario Rebollo

 Mario Andrés Rebollo Bergero (born 8 December 1964) is a Uruguayan football coach and former player.
 He most recently was the assistant manager of the Uruguay national team.

 Playing career

+In Chile, Rebollo played for Colo-Colo.

 Rebollo is a former Uruguayan international.
 He made his international debut on 27 September 1988 in a 2–1 win against Ecuador.

 Coaching career

-Rebollo is an assistant manager at Uruguay national team to Óscar Tabárez since 2006.
+Rebollo served as an assistant coach at Uruguay national team to Óscar Tabárez from 2006 to 2021.